guaguila/CLive2022_DEVWKS-3240/README.md

 # Accessing the lab environment
 Identify your pod# and log into your respective pod# using SSH:

-Note: Use your pod number in place of the # symbol for the SSH command
+Note: Use your pod number instead of the # symbol for the SSH command

 ```$ ssh –p 3389 –L 18480:localhost:8480 –L 13000:localhost:3000 auto@pod##-xelab.cisco.com```